-- Cessation: Federal agencies such as the FDA and the National Institutes of Health must redouble all efforts to develop nicotine cessation interventions for the millions of youth and young adults who now find themselves addicted to nicotine from e-cigarette use.
-Additionally, the Centers for Medicaid and Medicare Services and insurance companies should make quitting services available for all those addicted to nicotine - whether from e-cigarettes or combustible tobacco products - with no barriers to treatment, such as co-pays. - Federal research: The FDA and NIH should fund research to better understand e-cigarette harms, behavioral use patterns and impact on tobacco use cessation (separate from the research mentioned above).
+- Technical Pederal agencies such as FDA and National Institutes of Health (NIH) must redouble all efforts to develop nicotine cessation interventions for the millions of youth and young adults who now find themselves addicted to nicotine from e-cigarette use.
+Additionally, the Centers for Medicaid and Medicare Services and insurance companies should make quitting services and interventions available for all those addicted to nicotine whether from e-cigarettes or combustible tobacco products with no barriers to treatment. - Federal research: FDA and NIH must fund research to better understand harms associated with e-cigarettes, behavioral use patterns, and impact on tobacco cessation (separate from the research mentioned above).